Keshav-Narula/API-based-Express.js-Music-Server---2406-A4/README.md

-# Itunes RESTful API Music Playlist
+# Music Playlist using Itunes API and Express.js
 Author: Keshav Narula

 The purpose of this project is to build a Music playlist node.js application that accesses a public HTTP-based Itunes API that serves JSON, and uses the express.js framework.
 The components are, Server build with Node.js and the Express.js framework, Public iTunes JSON API, Client-side application page served by the server.